 Dr Jayabalan started practicing medicine in 2006 after graduating from the National University of Singapore with specialty training in Family Medicine with the College of Family Physicians Singapore.
 Bhavani is fluent in Asian languages such as Tamil, Malay and Mandarin.
 She moved to Wollongong in 2015 with her family.

-Specialty Interest Areas: Diabetes, Asthma, Paediatrics, Mental Health and implanon insertions & removals.
+Specialty Interest Areas: Diabetes, Asthma, Paediatrics, Mental Health and Contraceptive Implants and Removals.

 Level 1, 51 Crown Street, Wollongong, NSW 2500

 Wollongong (“The Gong”) is a vibrant, sunny, seaside city bursting with things to see and do.
 The name “Wollongong” is believed to mean “seas of the South” or “sound of the waves” in the local Aboriginal language, referring to NSW’s Southern Coast.
 Wollongong is often described as Australia’s ‘most liveable regional city’, with a laidback lifestyle combined with vibrant nightlife.
 As Australia’s 10th-largest city, Wollongong offers everything that a bigger metropolis does, without the pricetag – or frustrating traffic jams!

 Wollongong (wool-on-gong) is noted for its heavy industry, port activity and fishing.
 It also contains the Nan Tien Temple, the largest Buddhist temple in the southern hemisphere.
 The shimmering sands of the seafront offer excellent swimming, surfing and sailing opportunities, but the sky’s the limit if you fancy trying your hand at paragliding or hang-gliding.